What is Construction Invoice Factoring And Construction Receivables?

 There are, however, a few differences that may be significant for your business:

 • Complete control of collection services – Construction receivables financing does not change the way you collect payment from your clients.
-With Construction receivables (invoice financing), your clients continue to pay you normally, rather than paying a factor. *In this case, your clients do not need to be aware that you are experiencing low cash flow, something many small business owners prefer.
+With Construction receivables (invoice financing), your clients continue to pay you normally, rather than paying a factor. *In this case, your clients do not need to be aware that you are experiencing low cash flow, something many small business owners prefer

 Full invoice value – Companies using invoice financing can receive 100% of the invoice value beforehand, rather than a portion, as with invoice factoring.

 • Faster approval time – The application for invoice financing is often shorter than for factoring.
-It may take only a few hours or days.
+It may take only a few hours or days

-• All electronic – The process for withdrawing and paying funds can all be done online with invoice financing, which means moving funds around is fast and convenient.
+• All electronic – The process for withdrawing and paying funds can all be done online with invoice financing, which means moving funds around is fast and convenient. *Ask us about Fuel Cards

 SECA Funding Company